 Analyzing the cell cycle

-Besides creating fascinating time-lapse videos, the robust image segmentation make it possible to create scatter plots and histograms, displaying parameters of choice over time, e.g. cell volume and area.
-The huge amount of data recorded for each cell and for the whole cell population can be transferred to either Microsoft Excel or OpenOffice by using the HoloStudio data exporter.
+Besides creating fascinating time-lapse videos, the robust image segmentation make it possible to create scatter plots and histograms, displaying parameters of choice over time, e.g. cell volume, optical thickness or adherent surface area.
+The huge amount of data recorded for each cell and for the whole cell population can either be processed by the HoloMonitor software or exported to Microsoft Excel/OpenOffice.

 A rare hesitating cell division